 Whenever working with cutting tools, closed spaces, and electrical wire, turn off the electrical circuit that supplies power to that area.
 This is vitally important because the process of locating the electrical wire can often be hit-or-miss.

-Accurately Pinpoint the Wire
+Accurately Pinpoint the Wire (Optional)

 Where is your electrical wire located?
 A few tools and methods will help you find either the exact or basic location of wires running through your walls.